BVSc Veterinary Science

 Overview

-Established in 1791, The RVC is the UK’s largest and longest established independent veterinary school and is a member institution of the University of London.
-The RVC is ranked as the world’s number one veterinary school in the QS World University Rankings by subject, 2019.
+• The RVC was established in 1791 and is the UK’s largest and longest established independent veterinary school.
+It is a member institution of the University of London.
+The RVC is ranked as the world’s number one veterinary school in the QS World University Rankings by subject, 2024.

 Course Details